-PHFA or its agent will disburse PAHAF Assistance directly to the mortgage lender/servicer, contract for deed holder, county treasurer or local taxing authority, hazard insurance company, homeowners/condominium association, utility providers, or another payee.
+PHFA or its agent will disburse PAHAF Assistance directly to the mortgage lender/servicer, contract for deed holder, county treasurer or local taxing authority, utility providers, or another payee.

 PHFA or its agent will disburse the amount quoted by the lender/servicer, tax authority, or other payee.
-Any discrepancies must be resolved by the homeowner and the mortgage lender/servicer, contract for deed holder, county treasurer or local taxing authority, hazard insurance company, homeowners/condominium association, utility providers, or other payee.
+Any discrepancies must be resolved by the homeowner and the mortgage lender/servicer, contract for deed holder, county treasurer or local taxing authority, utility providers, or other payee.
 Any overpayments of PAHAF assistance made on behalf of a homeowner must be returned to PAHAF.